 In the textile dyeing process, there are significant challenges related to dye affinity, colorfastness, color flexibility, and quick replenishment based on consumer demand.
-As a REACH registered process, the application of cationic reagent chemistry to cotton can transform your dyeing routine into an environmentally responsible and efficient process, all while increasing capabilities for you to create subtle heathered effects, bold stripes, tonal patterns and unique textures.
+The cationization chemistry is REACH registered, and the application of cationic reagent chemistry to cotton can transform your dyeing routine into an environmentally responsible and efficient process, all while increasing capabilities for you to create subtle heathered effects, bold stripes, tonal patterns and unique textures.

 What is Cationic Cotton?

 Cationic cotton is cotton that has been chemically modified to possess a permanent cationic, or positive, charge.
 Although the concept of cationic treated cotton has been available for many years, this innovative technology has continued to grow in popularity among companies exploring ways to reduce water, energy and chemical consumption in the development of their products, while also seeking ways to increase responsiveness to consumer fashion demands with more versatile and on-trend fashion offerings.

 When immersed in water, cotton naturally possesses a neutral or mildly negative charge.
 Common dyes used for cotton also possess a negative charge.
 Like common poles of magnets, the same charges repel each other.
 Therefore, in typical dyeing of cotton, salt and alkali are used in the dyebath to reverse the charge on cotton so that it has a positive charge, allowing the dyes to react and bond to the cotton.
 Cationic treated cotton is chemically modified to possess a permanent cationic, or positive charge, making cotton “friendlier” to dye and increasing dye utilization.
 This in turn creates a shorter and more efficient dyeing process that utilizes less water, energy, and chemicals.
 Cotton can be treated with the cationic process in fiber, yarn, or fabric form.